-I’m so excited to share with you, my list of 10 Awesome Beetlejuice quotes and crafts you need to try!
+I’m so excited to share with you, my list of 15 awesome Beetlejuice quotes and crafts you need to try!
 These fun Beetlejuice inspired painted rocks and easy Halloween crafts will be a hit with your family this year.
 Having a handy list of classic Beetlejuice quotes for DIY craft projects is just what you need to make these spooky crafts.

 Every so often, my husband and I will have a classic movie night to expose our kids to our favorite movies growing up.
 Some are flops with the kids but we hit the nail on the head with the 1988, Tim Burton’s Beetlejuice movie.
 My kids really got a kick out of all the funny Beetlejuice quotes from the movie which inspired me to create a fun list of Beetlejuice inspired crafts and rock painting ideas.
 Halloween is right around the corner; So it’s time to think about Halloween decorating and spooky rock painting ideas.

-Before we get started painting these awesome Beetlejuice painted rocks, I’ll go over some beginner tips on how to start rock painting.
+Before we get started painting these strange and unusual Beetlejuice painted rocks, I’ll go over some beginner tips on how to paint rocks.

 - Start by searching in your own backyard for rocks to paint.
 Public areas such as parks and hiking trails are great places to find rocks.